Limit theorems for functionals of Gaussian vectors

 Corresponding to the fractional Brownian motion (FBM) in one-dimensional case ($d=1$), there exists an operator fractional Brownian motion (OFBM) in multidimensional case ($d\geq 2$).
 OFBMs are mean-zero, o.s.s., Gaussian processes with stationary increments.
 They are of interest in several areas for similar reasons to those in the univariate case.
 For example, see Chung \cite{Chung2002}, Davidson and de Jong \cite{Davidson2000}, Didier and Pipiras \cite{DP2011,DP2011a} and the references therein.

-Weak convergence to FBMs has been studied extensively since the works of Davydov \cite{D1970} and Taqqu \cite{T1975}.
-As an extension of FBMs, some results on approximations of OFBMs have also been established.
-For example, Marinucci and Robinson \cite{MR2000} presented a weak limit theorem for a special class of OFBMs via a sequence of random variables.
-Dai \cite{Dai2011} shown that a special kind of OFBMs can be approximated in law by a stationary sequence of vector-valued Gaussian random variables.
-We should point out that they all studied some special kinds of OFBMs, but for the general ones introduced by Didier and Pipirals \cite{DP2011}, as far as we know, there is no work studying their weak limit theorems.
-Inspired by this, we present a weak limit theorem for the general OFBM in this work.
+The asymptotical distribution of non-linear functionals of Gaussian vectors has been extensively studied.
+For example, Arcones \cite{A1994} considered limit theorems for functions of a stationary Gaussian sequence of vectors, and showed that the limit law can be either Gaussian or the law of a multiple Ito-Wiener integral, depending on the rate of decay of the coefficients.
+S\'{a}nchez \cite{S1993,S1995} studied limit theorems for non-linear functions of Gaussian vectors.
+Inspired by these works, we are also interested in this topic, which is the direct motivation of our work.

-The asymptotical distribution of non-linear functionals of Gaussian fields has been extensively studied.
-See, for example, Arcones \cite{A1994} and S\'{a}nchez \cite{S1993,S1995}.
-In particular, Taqqu \cite{T1975} showed that the FBM can be approximated in law by a sequence of non-linear functions of Gaussian random variables.
-In this paper, we proceed with Taqqu \cite{T1975}, and show that the OFBM can also be approximated by non-linear functions of vector-valued Gaussian random variables.
+On the other hand, we should point out that Taqqu \cite{T1975} showed that the FBM can be approximated in law by a sequence of non-linear functions of Gaussian random variables.
+Noting that OFBMs are the natural multivariate generalizations of FBMs, we are interested in whether the OFBM can also be approximated in law by a sequence of non-linear functionals of Gaussian vectors.
+Hence, we study limit theorems for functionals of Gaussian vectors in this paper.

+At the end of this section, we point out that all processes considered here are assumed to be proper.
+We say that a process $\{X(t),t > 0\} $ is proper if for each $t > 0$ the distribution of $X(t)$ is full; that is, the distribution is not contained in a proper hyperplane.

 The rest of this paper is organized as follows.
-Section 2 is devoted to discussing weak convergence of vector-valued stationary processes.
-In Section 3, we discuss the weak limit theorems for non-linear functions of Vector-valued Gaussian random variables.
-In Section 4, the main result of this paper is presented.
-A final note at the end of this paper is devoted to discussing the possibility of generalization of the methods and results appearing in this paper.
+Section 2 is devoted to discussing weak convergence of stationary $\R^d$-valued processes.
+In Section 3, we discuss weak limit theorems for functionals of Gaussian vectors.
+In Section 4, we present an application of our results, and show that a kind of OFBMs can be approximated in law by a sequence of functionals of Gaussian vectors.

-Most of the estimates of this paper contain unspecified constants.
-An unspecified positive and finite constant will be denoted by $\tilde{K}$, which may not be the same in each occurrence.
-Sometimes we shall emphasize the dependence of these constants upon parameters.